 Hysterectomy.
 This is surgery to remove the uterus.
 In most cases, this is a last

 Replacing lost blood and fluids is important in treating postpartum hemorrhage.
 You

 may quickly be given IV (intravenous) fluids, blood, and blood products to prevent

 shock.
 Oxygen may also help.

-treats the cause of bleeding, you often will be able to recover fully.
+finds and treats the cause of bleeding, you often will be able to recover fully.

 What are possible complications of postpartum hemorrhage?